dogweather/forkful/content/en/powershell/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, or YAML Ain't Markup Language, is a human-readable data serialization language.
-Programmers often use it for configuration files and data transmission between languages.
-Its simplicity and readability make it particularly popular for tasks involving setting up environments, applications, or services where configurations are crucial and should be easily understood and edited.

 ## How to:
 PowerShell, by default, doesn’t come with a built-in cmdlet for parsing YAML, but it works seamlessly with YAML when you leverage the `powershell-yaml` module or convert YAML into a PowerShell object using `ConvertFrom-Json` in combination with a tool like `yq`.